google/lkml-gerrit-bridge/README.md

 You need to do two things: Set up Gmail, and set up Gerrit cookies.

+To set up a server which uploads emails sent to the kselftest email list, you need to set up Gerrit Cookies and build a docker image.

 ### Setting up Gmail

 First you need to create a label in your Gmail account called "KUnit Patchset".